PPC

 1. Unique Selling Point (USP)

-The first test advert’s copy should be focused on convincing your audience about this: Why should they choose your product or service over a competitor’s?
+Accordingly, the first test advert’s copy should be focused on convincing your audience about this: Why should they choose your product or service over a competitor’s?
 You have to let your potential customer know “what’s in it for them”.
 A unique selling point should primarily communicate the value of the product or service your business provides.

 2. Pain point

 Your second test advert should focus on your audience’s pain point.
 A pain point simply means the specific problem that prospective customers of your product or services are experiencing.
-By knowing a customer’s pain point you are acknowledging their problem.
+By knowing a customer’s pain point, you are acknowledging their problem.
 Accordingly, you are able to package your product or service as the solution.
 Broadly speaking, pain points can be grouped into four categories:

 • Financial pain points